 Aside from the international mandates above, the Philippines is also a signatory to the Universal Declaration of Human Rights which establishes women’s rights as human rights; conventions of the International Labour Organization (ILO) such as the Equal Remuneration Convention and Discrimination (Employment and Occupation) Convention; and other international human rights treaties that promote and protect women’s rights.
 These include the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR), among others.

-The Philippine government for its part, having acceded to all these international instruments, will continually affirm its commitment to ensure that it pursues gender equality in all aspects of the development process to eventually make real, a gender-responsive society.
+The Philippine government, having acceded to all these international treaties and instruments, will continually affirm its commitment to ensure that it pursues gender equality and empowerment of all women and girls in all aspects of the development process to eventually make real a gender responsive society.